Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

 * Mechanical Ventilation and Air Conditioning
 * Electrical Installations

+[Click here](/creating-accounts/fresh-graduate) for a step-by-step guide on creating a Fresh Graduate account.

 ## Undergraduate

 Undergraduates who are following a degree awarding course under following fields can create Tegola accounts of this type.